OualidZM/ChatAppProject/README.md

     }

-When clicking the shift button it will only affect the shift and the buttons, however it will not affect the letters in the `textarea`, this is because the shift has his own functionalitis, and if we want to add `uppercase()` on `textarea`, then we need to look the `KEYB` section
+When clicking the shift button it will only affect the shift and the buttons,  however, it will not affect the letters in the `textarea`, this is because the shift has his own states, and if we want to add `uppercase()` on `textarea`, then we need to look the `KEYB` section

 ### ESPAI
 ---
-To add a space we basicly, check if the button clicked is equal to `space`
+To add a space we, basically, check if the button clicked is equal to `space`

     if (element.innerHTML === 'SPACE') {